Opentrons/opentrons/CONTRIBUTING.md

 ### Deciding What to Work On

 If you're looking for something to work on, especially for a first contribution, check out [our list of easy issues][easyfix].
 Be sure to drop a comment in the thread before starting work to make sure nobody else has picked it up.
-Also, to understand a bit more of the plans developed by the Opentrons software engineering team, see the [documentation on software architecture and plans](https://github.com/Opentrons/opentrons/tree/edge/architecture-and-planning).

 ## Commit Guidelines